Pilgrimage of the Relics, Maastricht: Middle Ages: Apogee of the Maastricht pilgrimage

 The fourteen days of the Maastricht pilgrimage were known as the "Freedom of Saint Servatius".
 It was a period when normal rules did not apply, resulting in more freedom for citizens and visitors but also in more crime.
 The start of this period was announced by the town watchmen blowing their buisines.
 From that moment on no-one could be tried for past offences.
 There was always a number of pilgrims who had been sent on a pilgrimage as part of a penalty.
-Breaking the rules during this time was punished with forced pilgrimages (e.g. to Santiago de Compostella) or fines.
+Breaking the rules during this time was punished with forced pilgrimages (e.g. to Santiago de Compostela) or fines.
 Magistrates and guilds formed militia that patrolled the streets, especially in areas where many pilgrims gathered.
 The large concentration of people in the relatively small city of around 15,000 also posed threats of fire and disease.
 Citizens were obliged to have a bucket of water on their doorstep to help prevent major conflagrations.